JorPV/film-finder/README.md

 # Film-finder

-For this Winc Academy assignment I fetch the data from an API for which I used Postman to check the status requests.
-Once the data is parsed, I use JavaScript to apply the filter functionalities to the menu tabs and the search input.
+For this Winc Academy assignment I render the supermovies data in the web and apply the filter and the search functionalities.